JackOfNoneTrades/lotr-hot-n-cold/README.md

 ## Description
 This mod allows to grant immunity from frost and heat damage for arbitrary mobs, for the LOTR Legacy mod.
+It also allows to configure which biomes are hot or frosty.

 ## Usage
 Turn on the `printMobs` option in the config to print all possible entities to the console.